Ireland's Call chords

 • Lyrics Begin: Side by side, we stand like brothers, one for all and all together

-• Performing Artists: Celtic Thunder
+• Featured Artists: Celtic Thunder

 • Genre: Contemporary Folk, Pop/Ballad, Anthem